Jaspersoft/js-visualize-components-samples/pages/input-controls/basic-usage.md

 - Provide the `visualizejsLoader` a valid URL from where the Visualize.js library should be downloaded.
 - If you don't provide a URL because Visualize.js is already loaded into the window object, then this package will automatically take it from there.
 - When you provide a valid URL, this method will add a new script tag in your application's document referencing the URL you provided, making the Visualize.js library available for your application.
-- `visualizejsLoader` is a promise, so you must execute it and it will return the visualize object (VisualizeFactory).
-Make sure your store this reference in your application because it will be needed later for logging in the user to JRS.
+- `visualizejsLoader` is a promise, so you must execute it and it will return the Visualize.js object (VisualizeFactory).
+Make sure your store this reference in your application because it will be needed later for logging in the user to JasperReports Server.
-- More details about this loading can be found here: [Loading visualize.js]({{site.baseurl}}/pages/tools/loading-vizjs).
+- More details about this loading can be found at [Loading visualize.js]({{site.baseurl}}/pages/tools/loading-vizjs).

 ## Authentication

 * Now that the Visualize.js library is loaded in your application, you must authenticate with JasperReports Server.
 * Use the object returned by the `visualizejsLoader` (VisualizeFactory) to execute the auth method from Visualize.js.
 As this is a promise, handling the success and error cases is an exercise for the user.
 * Example authentication object:
 ``` js
    {
       auth: {